amplication/docs/docs/getting-started/first-app.md

 slug: /first-app
 ---

-# Your First Application - Tutorial
+# Your First Application

 Not sure how to get started?
-In this tutorial, we will walk you through the steps of creating an application, adding an entity, adding roles, and setting permissions on entities.
+These instructions will walk you through the steps of creating an application, adding an entity, adding roles, and setting permissions on entities.

 Also, you'll see how to commit changes and manage versions, and finally, how to build your app and download the generated source-code.